Is it Safe to Eat Bananas During Breastfeeding?

 Can You Eat Bananas While Breastfeeding?

 Banana is a tropical fruit and is widely consumed all over the world.
 And yes you can eat it while breastfeeding your baby.
-It is rich in several nutrients such as potassium, calcium, Vitamin C, Vitamin B6, iron, dietary fibre, etc. And eating a banana during breastfeeding can have several health benefits for you and your precious little one.
+It is rich in several nutrients such as potassium, calcium, Vitamin C, Vitamin B6, iron, dietary fibre, etc. Eating a banana during breastfeeding can have several health benefits for you and your precious little one.

 Benefits of Eating Bananas While Breastfeeding